 He started all but one of France’s matches on their way to the 2018 FIFA World Cup title in Russia, but it's so hard to believe that two years ago Benjamin Pavard was a nobody in his own country and it took a bold move to Germany to radically change the course of his career.

-After switching to then Bundesliga 2 side VfB Stuttgart, promotion quickly followed and one flawless debut season in Germany’s top flight later, and Pavard is a key man in the French surge towards World Cup glory with only Belgium standing between them and a place in Sunday's final in Moscow.
+After switching to then Bundesliga 2 side VfB Stuttgart, promotion quickly followed.
+One flawless debut season in Germany’s top flight later, Pavard is now a world champion.

 Stuttgart’s diamond in defence spoke to German publication BILD.
 Here, bundesliga.com has abridged and translated that interview.

 "One year ago, I was still a stranger [to the French national team].
 I went abroad in 2016 without proving anything in my home country and was told that I’d made a bad decision when I signed for Stuttgart in the second division.
 But I went to Stuttgart to get minutes of action under my belt and to mature, and now I’m living a dream."